ICURY: Tokenizing the Dominant Open Content Syndication Network in the E-commerce Market

 - certain protection in case of a lost wallet key or hacks

 From this list, it’s clear that most ICOs by start-ups would not be able to meet at least half of the criteria list.
 One would expect that over time, the more serious ICOs will prevail over the ones meeting less of the IPO-like criteria.
-An Icecat ICO would be able to meet all these criteria, and we could call it in that respect an example of ICO 2.0.
+An Icecat ICO would be able to meet most, if not all all, such criteria, and we could call it in that respect an example of ICO 2.0.
 Of course, this is not a guarantee of ICO success, as there are many variables at play during an ICO process.
 And the other way around, ICOs with great teams but little business track record, might still be able to pull-off remarkable feats.

 In case of an Icecat ICO, it’s clarified that upon its successful IPO, it would be able to meet most, if not all, criteria for a “good” ICO, although this is not a guarantee of success of course.
 Under Dutch law, the token is not seen as a security, but it might still be seen as a security under US SEC law.